mward2020/ai-case-study/README.md

 It's important to note here that Callaway is very guarded when it comes to sharing their home-built AI design process, and it's not hard to understand why given the competition in this sector.
 However, we can say that, essentially, what Callaway is doing is "generative design," a method of using AI algorithms to generate and evaluate multiple design alternatives based on input from the user.
 They use data points to set parameters for their AI model to design to and then leverage neural networks that process vast amounts of data to improve the thickness patterns of the driver’s face.
 By simulating countless variables, such as club path, ball speed, and impact points, the AI identifies the most effective configurations for enhancing performance.
 This has been applied across all their clubs, from drivers to irons, like in the Paradym and Apex AI series.

 Then, they test and validate what's produced and tweak as needed.
 This isn't particularly new for Callaway, as they've done this for years now.
 With more than 80,000 lines of custom code built into their design system, they have a model that allows them to come up with thousands of iterations of designs in a much shorter time period than would be possible with only humans working on it.
-Callaway have openly stated that the models have created designs they would never have come up with on their own.
+Callaway have openly stated that the models have created designs they would never have come up with on their own, or even imagined as possible.

 Source: [MyGolfSpy](https://forum.mygolfspy.com/topic/62317-swinging-skepticism-decoding-claims-of-ai-in-golf-product-development/)

 ### How the process works

-As mentioned, Callaway engineers wrote (and continue to write) the software necessary to get the AI started on the clubface-design project, and Callaway purchased a $5 Million supercomputer which the manufacturer helped configure to work with the software being developed.
+As mentioned, Callaway engineers wrote (and continue to write) the software necessary to get the AI started on the clubface-design project, and the company purchased a $5 Million supercomputer which the manufacturer helped configure to work with the software being developed.
 Part of getting started was helping AI develop its own understanding of the physics involved between a clubface and ball at impact, and the in-depth details of the USGA’s (United States Golf Association) conformance test for clubface "CT," or Characteristic Time.
-This way, the AI wouldn't generate club faces that are illegal and violate the maximum performance specifications as laid out but the USGA.
+This way, the AI wouldn't generate club faces that were illegal and violate the maximum performance specifications as laid out but the USGA.

-To keep the face design focused, the supercomputer was instructed that its design had to work in accordance with the strict specifications of other design features of the clubhead, so that the face would work in harmony with all club head components, such as sole, crown, adjustable perimeter weighting, etc. – to promote maximum performance.
+To keep the face design focused, the supercomputer was instructed that its design had to work in accordance with the strict specifications of other design features of the clubhead, so that the face would work in harmony with all club head components, such as sole, crown, adjustable perimeter weighting, etc., to promote maximum performance.
 The supercomputer created one design after another, learning from each, working non-stop, day and night.
 According to Dr. Alan Hocknell, Callaway’s head of R&D at the time:

     “Our normal process for developing something like this is to try several iterations, with the design team analyzing and discussing the validity of each one, but we’re limited to a human’s assessment ability, and how many ideas a human can come up with.
 AI used Machine Learning to navigate that design and analysis loop thousands and thousands of times, while doing a better job than a human can of assessing each iteration.”